jahidulStelligent/stelligent-u/04-vpcs/README.md

 - Use the same tags you put on your VPC.

+Solution: vpc_lab_4_1_4.yaml

 ##### Question: Post Launch

 _After you launch your new stack, can you ssh to the instance?_

+No I can't.
+Instance goes to stop state right after the launch or start
 ##### Question: Verify Connectivity

 _Is there a way that you can verify Internet connectivity from the instance